open-telemetry/opentelemetry-specification/specification/api-tracing.md

 `Tracer` creation time, or rely on external configuration, e.g. in the case of the provider pattern.

-Tracer provider is an internal class used by the global registry (`OpenTelemetry`) to get a tracer instance.
-The global registry delegates calls to the provider every time a tracer instance is requested.
-This is necessary for use-cases when a single instrumentation code runs for multiple deployments.
+##### Runtimes with multiple deployments/applications

-The tracer provider is registered to API usually via language-specific mechanism, for instance `ServiceLoader` in Java.
+Runtimes that support multiple deployments or applications might need to provide a different `Tracer` instance to each deployment.
+To support this,

-##### Runtime with multiple deployments/applications
+the global `Tracer` registry may delegate calls to create new `Tracer`s to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `Tracer` for each deployment.

-Application runtimes which support multiple deployments/applications might need to provide a different tracer instance to each deployment.
-In this case the runtime provides its own implementation of provider which returns a different tracer for each deployment.
+`Provider`s are registered with the API via some language-specific mechanism, for instance the `ServiceLoader` class in Java.

 ### Tracer operations